PREMSAITEJA/Streakvelocitymeasurement/README.md

 ## Next Steps

 1. **Build & Deploy**: Run `./gradlew assembleDebug` on S25+ or Android Studio to install.
-2. **Test Recording**: Grant permissions, tap Camera Info to verify 15/ 30 / 60 / 240(burst mode)fps support, then record a short clip.
+2. **Test Recording**: Grant permissions, tap Camera Info to verify 240fps support, then record a short clip.
 3. **Verify Output**: Use `ffprobe` (or Android File Manager) to confirm video properties.
 4. **Optimize**: Adjust bitrate (`20_000_000` bps), resolution (`1920x1080`), or codec if needed.